Skip to content

 InferenceService

-An InferenceService is the CR that actually brings a model online.
-It is a namespaced CR so the user has full control over its specification.
-Deploying a model in Kubernetes normally means hand-authoring a Deployment, a Service, and a route, and keeping them in sync as the model evolves.
-InferenceService defines what to serve by pointing at a specific model artifact and declaring the deployment-level concerns that matter for a production endpoint.
-It collapses everything into a single declarative spec focused on the things a model owner actually cares about.
-The KServe controller reconciles the spec into the underlying Kubernetes objects and keeps them aligned with the desired state as you iterate.
+An InferenceService is the object that actually deploys and exposes the model as an API.
+It is a namespaced object, which means that users have full control over its specification.
+InferenceService defines what to serve by pointing at a specific model artifact and declaring other parameters that specifies how the model is deployed and exposed.
+It encompasses everything into a single declarative specification focused on the things a model owner actually cares about.
+The KServe controller reconciles the specification into the underlying Kubernetes objects and keeps them aligned with the desired state as you iterate.

 Setting up Inference in LUMI-K